-- the integration of research, practice, and leadership
+- The integration of research and practice

 Our program has been accredited by the American Psychological Association since 1984.
 Our last APA site visit was in the fall of 2011.
 Our next APA site visit is scheduled for 2018.